Hanqaqa/QtTests/README.md

     <img src="https://github.com/Hanqaqa/QtTests/blob/master/Assets/Screens/QtInstall5.PNG" width="40%">
 </p>

-If you chose Custom Installation, the different options given to you are:
+If you chose Custom Installation, these options given to you are:

 - Qt Design Studio: a program that allows you to create QML GUIs by drag and droping.
 Nice to have.
 - Qt 6.6.1: The complete Qt libraries framework.
 The necessary ones for creating a very basic application are:
     - Desktop gcc 64-bit: Linux only.
 The C/C++ compiler.
-Obligatory if you want to compile your applications unless you already have one installed.
+Obligatory if you want to compile your applications unless you already have one installed and plan on using that one.
     - MinGW: Windows only.
 The C/C++ compiler.
 Obligatory unless you already have it installed and plan on using that one.
     - Sources: the basic Qt libraries.
 Obligatory if you want to develop a very basic Qt application.
     - Rest of them: if you want to develop an application with a specific library, you can choose them here.
 Optional.